CFO Wiki

 Why Gross Margin Determines Valuation

 Investors know this.
 They calculate gross margin within the first five minutes of looking at your business.
 Below 60%, questions start.
 Below 50%, many investors pass regardless of growth rate.
+Revenue generated and gross margin together directly impact valuation multiples like EV/Revenue and gross profit multiples, making both critical in investor assessments.

-What Actually Goes Into Gross Margin
+What Actually Goes Into and How to Calculate Gross Margin

 Hosting and infrastructure: AWS, GCP, Azure costs for running your application.
 Data storage, compute, bandwidth.